 - Slide/Poster size: 40.97x23.04, which is a 16:9 ratio.

-- Multiple slides/pages should be used if there is additional content, images, graphs and videos that needs to be displayed on your poster.
+- Multiple slides/pages should be used if additional content such as images, graphs and videos need to be displayed on your poster.

 - If multiple pages are used, slides/pages need to be set for “mouse click” for each slide/page to advance.

-- Videos, animations, graphs and images can be embedded into your poster- No more than 5 minutes of videos to be included in your presentation.
+- Videos, animations, graphs and images can be embedded into your poster.
+No more than 5 minutes of videos should be included in your presentation.

 - Embedded video may be displayed in the following formats:

-- The eposter layout should be landscape orientation.
+- The poster layout should be landscape orientation.

 Your poster sessions will be done in Kiosk Mode.
 Kiosk mode means that we receive the presentation ahead of time, then combine multiple presentations into a single presentation with a menu and navigation buttons.
 This ensures that it’s easy to swap between different posters that are on the same screen.
 There are some things to consider: